IfiemiE/alx-system_engineering-devops/0x00-shell_basics/README.md

 (14) 14-copy_html: copies all html files
-(15) 100-lets_move: moving all files beginning with upper case to directory (16) 101-clean_emacs: deletes all emacs ~ files in current directory
+(15) 100-lets_move: moving all files beginning with upper case to directory (16) 101-clean_emacs: deletes all emacs ~ files in current directory (17) 102-tree: create all subdirectories in a path, if they do not exist